namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Firsts
 - First time trying out [restic](https://restic.readthedocs.io/) for backups, (2026-04-04).
 - Pet snail Berry, banana unlock (2026-04-11).
+- First time doing a puzzle that has a secret hidden middle you do after doing the main puzzle (2026-04-18).
+- First time eating a dish prepared by my niece (scrambled eggs)  (2026-04-19).

 ### Changed
 - This time ZipCar app did not ask to take exterior interior photos , weird.
 On either start or end of trip.
 But lots of trash in the zip car at the start haha so I emailed them photos of drinks in cup holders.
 Well other people left their fanct usb C cable thqt I guess they couldnt use since the Kia did not support USB C (2026-04-05).